 Click Here for tab for Shape of My Heart by Sting

-We previously mentioned that members of the group The Police have enjoyed very fruitful solo careers outside of that band.
-Arguably the most successful of those is by the group’s singer, Sting.
+We previously mentioned that members of the group The Police enjoyed fruitful solo careers outside of that band.
+Arguably the most successful of those careers was from the group’s singer, Sting.
 With an impressive 17 Grammy Awards over his 15 studio album solo career, he has been quite the force in his own musical pursuits.

-Shape of my Heart is one of his most popular songs and a favorite amongst guitarists to learn due to its emotive chord progression and interesting rhythms.
+Shape of My Heart is one of his most popular songs and a favorite amongst guitarists, due to its emotive chord progression and interesting rhythms.
 While not the fastest song in the world, some of the chord voicings are sure to give your fingers a good stretch and get those forearm muscles working.